Note: archiving of WordPress activity log events is available in the premium edition of the WP Security Audit Log plugin.

 - Click Save Changes to save the changes and start archiving alerts.

-Use the Stop Archiving toggle switch to temporarily stop the archiving of alerts, in case your website or web server are experiencing performance issues.
-You can also use the Execute Archiving Now button to trigger the archiving of alerts.
+Use the Stop Archiving toggle switch to temporarily stop the archiving of events and the Execute Archiving Now button to trigger the archiving of alerts.

 Viewing the Audit Trail in the Archiving Database

 Once you enable archiving and events from the WordPress security audit trail are archived, a drop down menu will be available in the Audit Log Viewer that allows you to select which database to view, as shown in the below screenshot.